 – Jamjun: Laid-back rooftop bar with live band.
 University students’ favorite due to the price and the vibe.

 If you find Khao San Road too overwhelming, opt for Thonglor or Ekkamai (Both on BTS Sukhumvit Line) – upscale downtown neighborhoods with an assorted range of live EDM clubs to classy bistrots with au courant Thai music, and secret bars where the energy is infectious.

 How’s that for 3 days in Bangkok?
 We hope our 3-day Bangkok itinerary inspires you to go beyond the usual popular attractions and discover something unique.
 If you plan to stay longer, though, Bangkok and the vicinity have a lot more to offer.
-Find more travel ideas and local friends to show you around at TakeMeTour.
+Find more Thailand travel destinations and activities in 100 Best Things to Do in Thailand and local friends to show you around at TakeMeTour.